We use art to question what we know

 Inge King and Bea Maddock: Respected figures in Australian art

-The recent passing of Inge King, AM, and Bea Maddock, AM, saw the loss of two significant and highly respected figures in Australian art.
+The recent passing of Inge King AM, and Bea Maddock AM saw the loss of two significant and highly respected figures in Australian art.
 We commemorate these great women in the Collection.

 Inge King

-Ingeborg Viktoria (Inge) King, AM, (1915–2016) was a leading non-figurative sculptor in Australia for more than five decades.
+Ingeborg Viktoria (Inge) King AM (1915–2016) was a leading non-figurative sculptor in Australia for more than five decades.
 Born in Berlin, she moved to Australia in 1951 and was a founding member of Centre Five, an important Melbourne group of modern sculptors who were strong advocates of contemporary sculpture in the public realm.
 King exhibited regularly from the 1960s, as well as producing many significant public sculptures.
 She was also a long-time member of the Gallery’s Foundation.

-Inge King, Germany/Australia 1915-2016 / Sculptural form 1958 / Cast aluminium on wooden base / Gift of Inge King, AM, through the Queensland Art Gallery | Gallery of Modern Art Foundation 2015.
-Donated through the Australian Government’s Cultural Gifts Program / Collection: Queensland Art Gallery / © The artist
+Inge King, Germany/Australia 1915-2016 / Sculptural form 1958 / Cast aluminium on wooden base / Gift of Inge King, AM, through the QAGOMA Foundation 2015.
+Donated through the Australian Government’s Cultural Gifts Program / Collection: Queensland Art Gallery | Gallery of Modern Art / © Estate of Inge King

-Inge King’s Sculptural form 1958, which she generously gifted to the Collection in 2015, is a primary example of the organic nature of her early work and her forays into carving and casting.
+Inge King’s Sculptural form 1958 (Illistrated), which she generously gifted to the Collection in 2015, is a primary example of the organic nature of her early work and her forays into carving and casting.
 Following her move to Australia, King’s work changed markedly from earlier emotive figurative abstractions in wood and stone.
 Sasha Grishin characterised this period as one of:

 . . . gestation during which she acquired new skills, experimented with new materials and was struggling to come to grips with the Australian landscape and cultural environment and her own position as a migrant woman artist with two small children.1

 In 1959, King began making welded sculptures, originally working the metal to make rugged expressive forms.
 Gradually, however, she both simplified and reduced them in form, but even the smallest of her sculptural objects possess a simultaneous intimacy and monumentality, a counterpoint to the imposing monumental style for which she is best known.
-King’s celestial Great planet 1976–77 is a monument in steel, painted black, with a circular void at its centre.
+King’s celestial Great planet 1976–77 (Illustrated) is a monument in steel, painted black, with a circular void at its centre.
 Sculpture writer Ken Scarlett observed that: ‘beyond its formally satisfying design, Great planet has an air of mystery, an aura of power and a commanding presence’.2

-Inge King, Germany/Australia 1915-2016 / Great planet 1976-77 / Steel, painted black/ Purchased 1977 / Collection: Queensland Art Gallery / © QAGOMA
+Inge King, Germany/Australia 1915-2016 / Great planet 1976-77 / Steel, painted black/ Purchased 1977 / Collection: Queensland Art Gallery | Gallery of Modern Art / © QAGOMA

 King’s interest in suspended sculptures was first exemplified by her Calder-influenced works of the early 1950s; Hanging sculpture, 3rd version 2002 returns to this preoccupation.
 Around 2000, her work turned to a long series of figurative abstractions, based on dynamic bodies in motion, mythical beings, birds and animals, of which this gift of the artist to the Collection is an example.